adbhitman/dotfiles/README.md

 ## Vim

-For configuring and learning vim these books was highly influenced:
+For configuring and learning vim these books were highly influenced:

 - [Learn Vim the Smart Way](https://learnvim.irian.to/)
 - [Learn Vimscript the Hard Way](https://learnvimscriptthehardway.stevelosh.com/)